Pumpkin Pie Overnight Oats

 - 1/4 cup chopped candied pecans, optional but delicious

-- This recipe is vegan and gluten free.
+- If you like your overnight oats extra thick, use the 3/4 cup of nondairy milk option instead of the 1 cup.
+This recipe is vegan and gluten free.
 You can adjust the quantities of pumpkin if you’d like less pumpkin to just 2 tablespoons.

 - You can also adjust sweetness levels after it’s set up in the fridge and add more maple syrup if you desire.
 You can also use agave nectar instead.